uaih3k9x/WebAssignment/README.md

 ## Core Files and Functionality

-### index.js (Server Configuration and Quiz Logic)
+### index.js (Server Configuration and Quiz Backend Logic)
-- Initializes an Express server and integrates Socket.IO for real-time communication.
+- This Javascript initializes an Express server and integrates Socket.IO for real-time communication.
 - Serves static files from the `public` directory.
 - Manages quiz questions and user interactions through websocket events.
 - Handles leaderboard data with functions to save and load user scores.

 ### leaderboard.json (Leaderboard Data)
 - This JSON file that stores an array of user scores, including username, number of correct answers, and time taken.
-- This JSON is sorted so can directly load it as the leaderboard.
+- This JSON is sorted so it can directly load it as the leaderboard.

 ### about.html (About Page)
 - An HTML page providing personal information about myself.
+- I used SourceHanSerif_Bold and Light for a solemn view.

 ### about.style.css (Styles for About Page)
 - CSS styles for the `about.html` page, including background gradients, font faces, and animations.

 ### index.html (Home Page)
 - The landing page of the web application with navigation links to the about page and quiz page.
+- Elegant-Blackbody font are used to provide a retro-game style view

 ### index.style.css (Styles for Home Page)
 - CSS styles for the home page, including background images and animations.

 ### quiz.html (Quiz Page)
 - HTML structure for the quiz page where users can participate in the quiz.
+- Most of the work are in the CSS and the JS file, to update the elements real-time.

 ### quiz.style.css (Styles for Quiz Page)
 - CSS styles for the `quiz.html` page, including background images, font faces, and animations.

 ### quiz.js (Client-Side Quiz Logic)
-- Manages the client-side logic of the quiz, including form submission, starting the quiz, submitting answers, and handling the quiz end.
+- Manages the client-side logic of the quiz, including form submission, starting the quiz, submitting answers, and handle the updating of the elements.

 ### socket.io
 #### Server side